cjus/modern-web-seed/README.md

 ![image](./images/ws_liveedit.png)

-You can proceed to add other useful command by any of the following into the Parameters field shown above:
+You can proceed to add other useful command by adding any of the following into the Parameters field shown above:

 Feature     |   Description
 ---         |   ---